wrcorcoran/wrcorcoran/README.md

 # Hi there! 👋

 ### About me:
-I'm a second-year computer science student at the University of California&mdash;Santa Barbara.
+I'm a third-year computer science student at the University of California&mdash;Santa Barbara.
 Originally, I'm from Burlington, Washington.

-I will graduate in the Spring of 2025 (as a junior).
-I will attend a Masters' program to continue my computer science education and deeping my understanding for my interests.
-Location: *unknown*.
+I will graduate in the Spring of 2025 with my Bachelor of Science in Computer Science.

 <!--
 ### Currently: